Lighting in Motion: Spatiotemporal HDR Lighting Estimation: Method

 \myparagraph{RGB and geometry conditioning} To allow accurate lighting estimation, we curate multiple input maps used as conditioning to the diffusion model.
 These input maps are channel-wise concatenated to the input noise and the first layer of the model is expanded to accommodate these extra channels.

-First, we provide the RGB image as input $I_\text{rgb}$.
+First, we provide the RGB image $I_\text{rgb}$ as input.
 The region corresponding to the sphere to inpaint is set to black to prevent the background from spilling into the sphere.
-Second, we provide the depth of the background image $I_\text{d}$, estimated from an off-the-shelf depth predictor \cite{chen2025video}, with the depth of the sphere to inpaint.
+Second, we provide the depth of the background image $I_\text{d}$, with the depth of the sphere to inpaint.

-As we will later demonstrate (see \cref{sec:ablation}), we found that providing only the depth of the scene and sphere, as in \cite{4DLighting}, is insufficient for accurately grounding the light prediction at a specific 3D point in the scene.
-We therefore provide three additional maps: a normal map of the sphere $I_\text{n}$, and two novel maps capturing the geometric relations, providing context between the scene and the sphere.
+As we will demonstrate in \cref{sec:ablation}, providing only the depth of the scene and sphere as in \cite{4DLighting} is insufficient for accurately grounding the light prediction at a specific 3D point.
+We provide three additional maps: a normal map of the sphere $I_\text{n}$, and two novel maps capturing the geometric relations between the scene and the sphere.

 Those geometric maps relate the scene's surfaces to the sphere's position: for a given pixel $i$ in the image, we define the direction $I_{\text{dir},i}$ and distance $I_{\text{dist},i}$ from the 3D point corresponding to $i$ to the sphere as